ucl-tspptis/TS-PPTIS/README.md

 sampling and pathlike variables.\" Phys Rev Lett.
 2013 Mar 8;110(10):108106.

-The code has been tested on Python 2.7 and Python 3.3
+The code has been tested on Python 2.7.

 ## Dependencies